AkshayShineKrishna/Netflix_App_UI_Clone/README.md

 This command will build and run the app on your connected device or emulator.

 ## Folder Structure

-**Application**: Contains the business logic related to different screens of the application.
-It is divided into subfolders for each screen (downloads, home, hot_and_new, search), and each subfolder contains the corresponding bloc files (*_bloc.dart) and event files (*_events.dart).
+1. **Application**: It is divided into subfolders for each screen (downloads, home, hot_and_new, search), and each subfolder contains the corresponding bloc files (*_bloc.dart) , (*_state.dart) and event files (*_events.dart).

-**Core**: Holds essential core components and configurations of the application.
+2. **Core** : Holds essential core components and configurations of the application.
 It includes:

-**Colors**: Contains the colors.dart file that defines constant theme colors used throughout the app. constants.dart: Stores constant values, such as spacing and sized box dimensions.
+  - Colors : Contains the colors.dart file that defines constant theme colors used throughout the app.
+  - constants.dart: Stores constant values, such as spacing and sized box dimensions.
-di: Contains the injectable.dart file, which sets up dependency injection configurations for the app. strings.dart: Contains base URLs for API calls and network images.
+  - di: Contains the injectable.dart file, which sets up dependency injection configurations for the app.
+  - strings.dart: Contains base URLs for API calls and network images.

-**Domain**: Represents the domain layer of the application and is organized based on each screen.
+3. **Domain** : Represents the domain layer of the application and is organized based on each screen.
 It contains subfolders for each screen (downloads, home, hot_and_new, search), and each screen folder further includes:

-model: Contains the data models specific to that screen. services.dart: Holds the services related to that screen, such as API requests or data handling.
+  - model: Contains the data models specific to that screen.
+  - services.dart: Holds the services related to that screen, such as API requests or data handling.

-Infrastructure: Contains the implementation details and repositories for each screen.
+4. **Infrastructure** : Contains the implementation details and repositories for each screen.
 It includes:

-api_key.dart: A file that users have to create (as mentioned in the instructions) to store their TMDB API key.
+  - api_key.dart: A file that users have to create (as mentioned in the instructions) to store their TMDB API key.
-Subfolders for each screen (downloads, home, hot_and_new, search), which contain the implementation of the repositories used by the services.
+  - Subfolders for each screen (downloads, home, hot_and_new, search), which contain the implementation of the repositories used by the services.

-**Presentation**: Responsible for the presentation layer of the application.
+5. **Presentation** : Responsible for the presentation layer of the application.
 It includes subfolders for each screen (downloads, home, hot_and_new, search).
 Each screen folder contains:

-widgets: Contains the specific widgets used by that screen.
+  - widgets: Contains the specific widgets used by that screen.
-{screen_name}_screen.dart: The main Dart file for each screen, which defines the UI and handles user interactions. main.dart: The entry point of the Flutter application.
+  - {screen_name}_screen.dart: The main Dart file for each screen, which defines the UI and handles user interactions.

+6. main.dart: The entry point of the Flutter application.

 ## Contributing